camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

   - Minimum [Helm chart version](https://github.com/camunda/camunda-platform-helm) **9.3+**
   - Minimum component images
     - Elasticsearch **8.9+**
+      - OpenSearch (both managed and self-managed) is not supported
     - Operate **8.5+**
     - Tasklist **8.5+**
     - Zeebe **8.5+**
     - Zeebe Gateway **8.5+**
 - Two Kubernetes clusters
   - OpenShift is not supported
-  - those need to be able to contact each other via, for example, VPC peering or similar means
+  - the Kubernetes clusters need to be able to connect to each other (e.g. via VPC peering or similar means)
     - an [example implementation](<!-- TODO: Link -->) of two VPC peered Kubernetes clusters based on AWS EKS
-- Elasticsearch usage
-  - OpenSearch (both managed and self-managed) is not supported
   - Maximum RTT (round trip time) of 100 ms between the two Kubernetes clusters
 - Open Ports between the two Kubernetes clusters
-  - **9200** for Elasticsearch since Zeebe has to push data cross-region
+  - **9200** for Elasticsearch for Zeebe to push data cross-region
-  - **26500** for the Zeebe gateway from client/worker communication
+  - **26500** for communication to the Zeebe gateway from client/workers
   - **26501** for the Zeebe brokers and Zeebe gateway communication
   - **26502** for the Zeebe brokers and Zeebe gateway communication
 - Only specific combinations of Zeebe broker counts and replication factors are supported
-  - `clusterSize` must be a multiple of **two** and a minimum of **four** to evenly distribute the brokers across the two regions
+  - `clusterSize` must be a multiple of **2** and a minimum of **4** to evenly distribute the brokers across the two regions
-  - `replicationFactor` must be **four** to ensure that the partitions are evenly distributed across the two regions
+  - `replicationFactor` must be **4** to ensure that the partitions are evenly distributed across the two regions
   - `partitionCount` is not restricted and depends on your workload requirements, consider having a look at [understanding sizing and scalability behavior](../../../components/best-practices/architecture/sizing-your-environment.md#understanding-sizing-and-scalability-behavior)
     - for further information and visualization of the partition distribution consider conducting the documentation about [partitions](../../../components/zeebe/technical-concepts/partitions.md)
+- The customers operating their Camunda 8 setup are responsible for detecting a regional failure and executing the [operational procedure](<-- TODO: link -->)

 ## Limitations

-- Camunda 8 must be installed with the [Camunda Helm chart](https://github.com/camunda/camunda-platform-helm)
+- Camunda 8 must be installed with the [Camunda Helm chart](../../platform-deployment/helm-kubernetes/overview.md#use-helm-to-install-on-kubernetes)
   - alternative installation methods (for example with docker-compose installation) are not supported
 - Looking at the whole Camunda Platform, it's **active-passive**, while some key components are active-active
   - meaning there's always one active and one passive region for serving active user traffic
   - serving traffic to both regions will result in a detachment of the WebApps and users potentially observing different data in Operate and Tasklist
-- The customers operating their Camunda 8 setup are responsible for detecting a regional failure and executing the [operational procedure](<-- TODO: link -->)
 - Identity is not supported
   - Multi-tenancy does not work
   - Role Based Access Control (RBAC) does not work